cajones93/the_wickery/TESTING.md

 ### Lighthouse

 All pages were checked with lighthouse to identify any issues.
-Each page was checked in mobile and desktop sizes.
-Add Post page 'Accessibility' is related to the Summernote field iFrame not having a title.
-404 page 'Best Practices' and 'SEO' are lower due to the 404 error.
-When trying to get lighthouse scores, I kept getting different values even when immediately running the test again.
+Best Practices is impacted by the stripe cookie which lighthouse doesn't seem to like.

 | Page              | Screenshot                                                                        |